Credible-interval-based adaptive Bayesian quantum frequency estimation for entanglement-enhanced atomic clocks: Introduction

-Based upon frequentist measurements of individual entangled states, entanglement-enhanced atomic clocks cannot simultaneously accomplish high precision and high dynamic range.
-For example, although leveraging GHZ states may yield a $\sqrt{N}$-fold precision enhancement over non-entangled states, the corresponding dynamic range is reduced by a factor of $N$.
-This comes from the frequency amplification reduces the period from $1/T$ to $1/(NT)$ with $T$ denoting the Ramsey interrogation time.
-This issue can be addressed by using cascaded GHZ states in multiple ensembles~\cite{berry2009how,kessler2014heisenberglimited,komar2014quantum,higgins2009demonstrating,kessler2014heisenberglimited,liu2023fullperiod,cao2024multiqubit,finkelstein2024universal,direkci2024heisenberglimited}.
-The key is to use a cascade of GHZ states with exponentially increasing particle numbers to update the probability distribution via Bayesian estimation, in which the overlapping of conditional probabilities with different periods reduces the phase ambiguity.
-Recently, the entanglement-enhanced atom optical clocks using cascaded GHZ states have been demonstrated with optical tweezer arrays~\cite{cao2024multiqubit,finkelstein2024universal}.
+Based on frequentist measurements of individual entangled states, entanglement-enhanced atomic clocks cannot simultaneously achieve both high precision and high dynamic range~\cite{degen2017quantum}.
+For example, although leveraging GHZ states can yield a $\sqrt{N}$-fold improvement in precision compared to non-entangled states, the corresponding dynamic range is reduced by a factor of $N$.
+This is a result of frequency amplification, which narrows the interval width from $1/T$ to $1/(NT)$ with $T$ representing the Ramsey interrogation time.
+This issue can be effectively addressed by employing a sequence of NOON states~\cite{higgins2007entanglementfree,berry2009how,higgins2009demonstrating,kessler2014heisenberglimited} or a cascade of GHZ states with exponentially increasing particle numbers~\cite{komar2014quantum,liu2023fullperiod,cao2024multiqubit,finkelstein2024universal}.
+These approaches facilitate the update of probability distributions through Bayesian estimation, as the overlap of likelihood functions across different periods mitigates phase ambiguity.
+Recently, entanglement-enhanced atomic optical clocks utilizing cascaded GHZ states have been demonstrated with optical tweezer arrays~\cite{cao2024multiqubit,finkelstein2024universal}.

-Besides using frequentist measurements of cascaded GHZ states, the dynamic range can be extended by combining measurement results obtained from both short and long interrogation times~\cite{borregaard2013efficient}.
-In this aspect, one may develop an adaptive Bayesian quantum frequency estimation (ABQFE) to achieve a high dynamic range while maintaining Heisenberg-limited precision scaling relative to total interrogation time.
-This approach was recently demonstrated in a coherent-population-trapping clock using individual atoms~\cite{han2024atomic}.
-When considering entangled atoms, \textit{can we design an effective ABQFE scheme that enables high-dynamic-range atomic clocks achieving dual Heisenberg-limited precision scaling with respect to both particle number and total interrogation time?}
+In addition to using cascaded GHZ states, the dynamic range can be extended by using Bayesian measurements with different interrogation time.
+By combining interferometry measurements with short and long interrogation times~\cite{borregaard2013efficient,han2024atomic,ma2025adaptive,wei2025adaptive,wei2025practical}, one can achieve a high dynamic range and improve sensitivity through adaptive Bayesian quantum estimation.
+In most existing adaptive protocols~\cite{said_Nanoscale_2011,cappellaro2012spinbath,bonato2016optimized,Craigie2021}, the adaptive Bayesian quantum estimation procedure is implemented using an interferometry sequence with exponentially varying interrogation times.
+By adjusting the auxiliary phase derived from the Fourier coefficients of the posterior distribution, one can minimize the Holevo variance~\cite{holevo1984covarianta}, which typically requires a linear change in the number of copies as the interrogation time varies.
+However, implementing these Bayesian approaches using cascaded GHZ states proves to be highly challenging.
+This problem may be resolved if the copies of GHZ states with different particle numbers remain fixed during the adaptive process.